vanjs-org/van/addons/van_cone/docs/API_REFERENCE.md

 ```

 ## `link(props, ...children)`
 A light wrapper around `van.tags.a` that add dynamic url generation for `routeName`, with url and query params to be used when generating the url with [navUrl](#navurlroutename-params---query), see below for more details.
-It added dynamical styling when `routeName` is the active route.
+It adds dynamic styling when `routeName` is the active route.
 Additional context can be provided to the component resolved by the router.
 For example, `link` could be used on a search results page to link to each item's and could optionally pass the item's data to the item page enabling the it to use the preloaded data instead of fetching it.

 ### arguments
 ```javascript
 link(props, ...children)
 ```

+The argument signature is the same as `van.tags.a` but additional properties are available in the `props` argument which configure how the link component works.

 `props` - an object that will be passed to the resulting `van.tags.a` function, unchanged with the following exceptions:

-These props are used for navigation and **will not** be passed to `van.tags.a`:
+These are Van Cone props which are used for navigation and **will not** be passed to `van.tags.a`:
 * `props.name` (required) - the name of the route to navigate to
-* `props.params` (optional) - an object url parameters defined by the route
+* `props.params` (optional) - an object of url parameters defined by the route
-* `props.query` (optional) - an objecet of query string parameters
+* `props.query` (optional) - an object of query string parameters
 * `props.context` (optional) - additional data to be passed to the component, see [component example](./COMPONENT_GUIDE.md#full-component-example) for more info.
+* `props.navState` (optional) - optional data to set on `window.history.state`, see [createCone](#createconerouterelement-routes-defaultnavstate) for more

-The following have default values:
+The following are standard `a` tag props but have the following default values:
 * `props.target` (default: `_self`)
 * `props.class` (default: `router-link`)

-The following are set by the function and will be overwritten if provided:
+The following are standard `a` tag props but are set by the `link` component and will be overwritten if provided:
 * `props.href` is set by a call to [navUrl](#navurlroutename-params---query) with `props.name`, `props.params` and `props.query`
 * `props.role` is set to `link`
-* `props.onClick` is set to [`handleNav`](#handlenavevent-context)
+* `props.onClick` is set to an internal navigation function

 `children` - is passed unchanged to the resulting `van.tags.a` function.